Flabbergasted. I had one of those Oprah’s Aha Moments. My work is to enjoy the sun.

 Spring has sprung, and this time I am done working for real.
 Not more outer or inner work.
 Work, as in pushing, forcing and hustling, is not an option anymore.
 Inspired, joy-driven action, or non-action, is the way to go.

-Funny enough, what I am realizing using Lacy Phillips’s work as inspiration is that everything I ever manifested in my life came to me when I was totally relaxed, not controlling or obsessing about it.
+Funny enough, everything I ever manifested in my life came to me when I was totally relaxed, not controlling or obsessing about it.
 Combining it with Jenna Zoe’s work with Human Design, it makes total sense that as a Projector I have to wait for the invitation.

 By everything, I really mean everything.
 From boyfriends to jobs to homes, from barbecues to toasters to handbags, everything I got I got when I let go.
 Making huge lists doesn’t help.
 I don’t get to choose what show up that much.
 It simply pops into my head, I know it is what I am about to get, then the Universe brings it to my doorstep, Amazon Prime style.